This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 cup low-fat sour cream

-• 1/4 cup gluten-free panko bread crumbs I like Aleia Brand
+• 1/4 cup gluten-free panko bread crumbs, such as Aleia

-• 1 tbsp finely chopped cilantro leaves, optional for serving
+• 1 tablespoon finely chopped cilantro leaves, optional, for serving

 Instructions

-• Heat a large pot over medium heat with 1 tbsp of the olive oil.
+• Heat a large pot over medium heat with 1 tablespoon olive oil.
 Add the shallot and garlic and cook, stirring, until just tender, about 2 minutes.

 • Add the butter, salt, and pepper and melt.

-• Add the uncooked pasta, the milk, and the water and bring slowly to a boil (I keep mine over medium heat).
+• Add the uncooked pasta, milk, and water and bring slowly to a boil over medium heat.
 Cook, stirring often, until the pasta is tender and most of the liquid has absorbed, about 12 minutes.

-• Remove from heat and stir in only 2 cups of the shredded cheese, sour cream, the green chiles, nutmeg, and the paprika.
-Taste and add more salt if desired.
+• Remove from heat and stir in 2 cups of shredded cheese, sour cream, green chiles, nutmeg, and paprika.
+Season to taste with more salt, if desired.

 • Transfer the mac and cheese to a casserole dish and top with the remaining 1/2 cup of shredded cheese.